The Jayhawks: Aftermath (2009–present)

 On July 13, 2018 the Jayhawks released Back Roads and Abandoned Motels on Sony Legacy Recordings label, featuring new fifth member John Jackson, who co-produced the album and served previously as a touring member on some tour dates since 2014.

 The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.

 In 2020, the core lineup of Louris, Perlman, O'Reagan, and Grotberg released the new album, XOXO, that featured songwriting and lead vocals from each member of the band.
 Previous / part-time members John Jackson and Stephen McCarthy recorded on select songs, as well.
 The band appeared on the CBS This Morning: Saturday national morning show on June 27, 2020.
 The band resumed touring in 2021, with multiple dates on the Fall 2021 tour featuring McCarthy in the performing lineup for just the second time in 17 years.

 Members

-Since the departure of John Jackson as a full-time member, the current lineup of the Jayhawks consists of:
+The current lineup of the Jayhawks consists of: